Almo7aya/anghami-web-clone/README.md

 + No JavaScript I forced my self to only use CSS with 0 JavaScript

-+ Make some alive elements without JavaScript like the navbar it's collapsable *Try it*
++ Make some alive elements without JavaScript like the navbar it's collapsable and the player you can toggle the playing *Try them*

 > I enjoyed creating this project, _I know *CSS* is fun_